 Bombardier Inc.’s (BBD/B) aircraft maintenance and spare-parts unit may double revenue to $3 billion annually in the next five to seven years as the planemaker expands in emerging markets such as Russia and China.

 Annual sales in the business now total $1.2 billion to $1.5 billion, said Eric Martel, president of the unit.
 Montreal-based Bombardier, the world’s largest maker of business jets and third-biggest maker of commercial aircraft, had overall revenue of $18.3 billion last year.

-Bombardier and rivals such as Embraer SA (EMBR3) and General Dynamics Corp.’s (GD) Gulfstream unit are vying to capture a growing share of an expanding market for aircraft and parts.
+Bombardier and rivals such as Embraer SA (EMBR3) and General Dynamics Corp.’s (GD:US) Gulfstream unit are vying to capture a growing share of an expanding market for aircraft and parts.
 Bombardier’s most recent forecast calls for 24,000 business jets and 13,100 commercial aircraft of 149 seats or less to be delivered by 2030.
 Bombardier plans to deliver about 180 business jets this year and 55 commercial planes.

 “The installed base is increasing, there are more airplanes to be served, and there are markets today where we don’t capture our share,” Martel said in an interview at a Bombardier maintenance and operations conference in Montreal yesterday.
 “That’s why we think we can double our business globally in terms of service in the next five to seven years.”

 Product Support Survey